BGforgeNet/bg2-wildmage/README.md

 #### Ironman
 On Ironman, to meet the mage, rest outdoors.
 You can also rest in an inn and leave the inn right thereafter.

-#### Haugthy pansy
+#### Haughty pansy
-On haugthy pansy (available in BG1 only), the mage will be waiting outside Candlekeep's walls.
+On Haughty pansy (available in BG1 only), the mage will be waiting outside Candlekeep's walls.

 ### Retain Rhialto's inventory
 Certain items are available to the player only if Rhialto is killed fast enough.
 This component removes that restriction and lets you have all the loot (which might be cheaty/overpowered, depending on your taste).